First impeachment inquiry into Andrew Johnson: Initial investigation during the 39th Congress

-In order to comply with Ashley's impeachment resolution, the Judiciary Committee began to slowly conduct an impeachment inquiry, gathering evidence from witnesses in closed sessions.
+To comply with Ashley's impeachment resolution, the Judiciary Committee began to slowly conduct an impeachment inquiry, gathering evidence from witnesses in closed sessions.

 On January 14, 1867, the resolution that had been proposed by Benjamin F. Loan on the inquiry was established was finally debated by the full House.
 Loan gave a long speech to the House in which he used language that was largely interpreted as accusing Johnson of complicity in the assassination of President Lincoln, and which further accused him of participation in a conspiracy to capture the United States Government in the interest of those involved in the southern secession.
 The resolution was again considered on January 28 and February 4 due to a motion by Thomas Jenckes to refer the resolution to the Committee on the Judiciary.
 This motion to refer Loan's resolution to the committee already tasked with addressing a prospective impeachment was ultimately agreed to by the House.

 The allegations of misconduct given in the testimony taken by the committee was largely unsupported by evidence.
 The committee investigated a myriad of allegations against Johnson.
 Among the matters investigated and for which testimony was taken was the question of whether Johnson played a role in the removal of eighteen missing pages from Lincoln assassin John Wilkes Booth's personal journal.
 It was speculated whether these pages might have implicated Johnson in the conspiracy behind the assassination.
 Another allegation investigated was that Johnson had used intimidation or patronage appointments as influence to prevent the admission of the Colorado territory as a state.
 The committee also investigated whether Johnson had provided pardons to deserters from West Virginia.
 It also investigated whether or not the commission for the United States' minister to Sweden had been correctly issued.
 Another matter investigated was the New Orleans massacre of 1866.
 Also investigated were allegations of fraud in New York City related to import taxes.
 One allegation investigated (that Johnson had asked the attorney general of the United States whether he believed the Congress was perhaps illegitimate due to the lack of representation for unreconstructed southern states) turned out to be a story fabricated by a journalist.